Addressing calls to unify Rio Tinto’s dual-listed companies structure

 Our response to Palliser Capital’s resolution

-• significant wastage of franking credits, and would be expected to result in Rio Tinto being unable to pay fully franked dividends in the longer term
+• Significant wastage of franking credits, with Rio Tinto being unable to pay fully franked dividends to Australian holders in the longer term

 Given the findings of the 2024 review, the Board unanimously believes that the resolution is highly duplicative and unnecessary.
 There is no basis for expecting that an additional review, including an independent expert report, would lead to a different conclusion.